Snuffy2/mlx-server-orch/README.md

     trust_remote_code: true
 ```

+## Configuration File Location

+The `models.yaml` file is searched for in the following order:

+1. Path specified via `--config` CLI argument
+2. Path specified in `MLXSERVER_MODELS_PATH` environment variable
+3. `models.yaml` in the current working directory
+4. `models.yaml` in the default base path (`~/mlx-server-orch`)

 ## CLI commands

 All commands run through `mlx-server-orch <command>`.
 The `start` command launches child processes and runs detached.
+All commands support the global `--config` option to specify the path to `models.yaml`, or set the `MLXSERVER_MODELS_PATH` environment variable.

 | Command | Description |
 | --- | --- |